AXIS A1610 Network Door Controller

 If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

 2. Type the username and password.
-If you access the device for the first time, you must set the root password.
-See Set a new password for the root account.
+If you access the device for the first time, you must create an administrator account.
+See Create an administrator account.

 Important